 George’s Story

-George Wohlreich joined the Knowles Board of Trustees in February 2016.
-Dr. Wohlreich graduated with a bachelor’s degree in English literature from Swarthmore College, a master’s degree in American Civilization from the University of Pennsylvania, and a medical degree from the University of Pennsylvania.
+George Wohlreich graduated with a bachelor’s degree in English literature from Swarthmore College, a master’s degree in American Civilization from the University of Pennsylvania, and a medical degree from the University of Pennsylvania.
+He received a DSc (Honoris Causa) from the University of the Sciences.
 He completed his psychiatry residency at Pennsylvania Hospital and the Institute of Pennsylvania Hospital, and completed his psychoanalytic training at the Philadelphia Association for Psychoanalysis.
 He has “Additional Certification”/subspecialty “boards” in addiction psychiatry and geriatric psychiatry.
-He has been on the faculties of the Medical University of South Carolina and Columbia University and is currently a Clinical Professor of Psychiatry (Adjunct) at both the Temple University and the University of Pennsylvania Schools of Medicine.
+He was on the faculties of the Medical University of South Carolina, Columbia University School of Medicine, and was, for many years, a Clinical Professor of Psychiatry (Adjunct) at both the Temple University and the University of Pennsylvania Schools of Medicine.
+He is currently a member of the “Voluntary Faculty” at the Thomas Jefferson School of Medicine.

-In addition to always seeing patients, Dr. Wohlreich has served as the medical director of three different psychiatric hospitals, and has been the executive medical director and/or regional medical director for two managed behavioral health organizations and one academic independent practice association/physician–hospital organization.
-He has been a psychiatric consultant to the New York City Transportation Authority, the pharmaceutical industry, and several agencies of the federal government.
-In addition, he has been a Senior Examiner for the American Board of Psychiatry and Neurology for more than 20 years, served on an examination writing committee for this Board, and has served as an ACGME site surveyor.
+In addition to always having seen patients, Dr. Wohlreich served as the medical director of three different psychiatric hospitals, and was the executive medical director and/or regional medical director for two managed behavioral health organizations and one academic independent practice association/physician–hospital organization.
+He was a psychiatric consultant to the New York City Transportation Authority, the pharmaceutical industry, and several agencies of the federal government.
+In addition, he was a Senior Examiner for the American Board of Psychiatry and Neurology for more than twenty years, served on an examination writing committee for this Board, and served as an Accreditation Council of Graduate Medical Education site surveyor.

 His hobbies are reading, bicycling, and music.
-According to Dr. Wohlreich, the last hobby (and his life) is greatly enhanced by his marriage to Judy Wohlreich, who recently retired after 34 years as Chair of the Department of Music at the Dalton School in New York City.
+According to Dr. Wohlreich, the last hobby (and his life) is greatly enhanced by his marriage to Judy Wohlreich, who retired after thirty-four years as Chair of the Department of Music at the Dalton School in New York City.